sabel2-0/serviceease/markdowns/REQUESTER_REGISTRATION_FLOW.md

 ```

 3. **Check if coordinator sees it:**
-- Log in as coordinator
+- Log in as institution_admin
 - Navigate to User Accounts → Requester Registrations
 - Should see the registration if status is `'pending_coordinator'`